-These innovative approaches are implemented in our Introduction Courses, Launch Seminars, Online Courses, and Business Practicums.
+These innovative approaches are implemented in our Overview Course, Online Courses, and Business Practicum.

-Our online courses are delivered through our Digital Learning Tools.
+Our online courses are delivered through our Online Learning Tools.

-Our MBA programs have no exams... no lectures... no textbooks... and no writing topics chosen by us!
+Our MBA program has no exams... no lectures... no textbooks... and no writing topics chosen by us!

 So how do you learn key business concepts and develop new business skills -- without exams, lectures, or textbooks?

 A museum curator designs exhibits displaying art treasures chosen from their museum vault.